 The Exotic Route – Gulf Coast and Chiapas

 I call this second part of the travel “the exotic route” because from here on we are leaving the main tourist areas.
-Except of Edzna, our first destination, all sites belong to the pre-classic area of the ancient Maya civilization.
-The age of the buildings that you will see on this tour is more than 2000 years.
+Except of Edzna, our first destination, most sites were founded during the pre-classic area of the ancient Maya civilization.
+The age of the buildings that you will see on this tour, is more than 2000 years.

 Edzna and Campeche

 From Merida it’s just a hop to Campeche.
 The public buses of the big overland lines do this distance in less then 3 hours.

 Campeche is the biggest town at the west coast of the Yucatan peninsula.
 It has the status of an UNESCO world heritage and is famous for it’s colorful houses, the colonial style of the city, the sea food and the pirates, that conquered this city during the 16th century.

 Edzna is a huge Mayan site approximately 30 km away from Campeche.
 The public transportation to Edzna is not very well (2012).
 Best is to ask for a local guide or if your are several people, to book a taxi for a day.

 From Campeche you should take a bus southwards to Palenque.
 Here in Palenque we will stay for a while.
 It’s a central place and from here you can do one or two day trips to visit many different sites.